KoStard/HermesCLI/README.md

 - `--image`: Include an image file in the context (can be used multiple times)
 - `--text`: Add extra text to the context (can be used multiple times)
 - `--url`: Include content from a URL in the context (can be used multiple times)
+- `--clipboard`: Include the content of the clipboard in the context

 ## Examples